Euro falls amid worries about ECB bond-buying

 By Olga Cotaga

-LONDON, May 6 (Reuters) - The euro resumed its fall on Wednesday and the Japanese yen reached a seven-week high against the U.S. dollar after a court decision challenging German participation in the euro zone's stimulus programme.
+LONDON, May 6 (Reuters) - The euro resumed its decline on Wednesday and the Japanese yen reached a seven-week high against the U.S. dollar after a court decision challenged German participation in the euro zone's stimulus programme.

 Germany's highest court on Tuesday gave the European Central Bank three months to justify purchases under its bond-buying programme, or lose the Bundesbank's participation in one of its main stimulus schemes.